 Understanding and acknowledging these risks with adequate actions such as validating optimally and calibrating correctly, the model will increase in precision.
 This modification can possibly reduce patient mortality and decrease the mistriage rate in trauma care.

-Regarding equity in the subject area, Studies in this subject supports the view that clinical prediction models should not be transferred without cautious thinking due to the fact that the performance might decline.
+Regarding equity in the subject area, studies in this subject supports the view that clinical prediction models should not be transferred without cautious thinking due to the fact that the performance might decline.
 If all patients setting-wise were treated equally in terms of objective parameters and model development, it would trump the idea behind the study.
 Also, age and sex was not model predictors in this study making the patients equal with the exception of geographical position when divided into samples.

 Future studies